ajmcf52/chitchat/dev_notes/diary.md

 Code is on track to being good and workable, it is simply in a state of experiencing large change that is difficult to measure and observe.
 I will be in a much better spot to report on the changes tomorrow after some food and rest.

 2 more hours logged today.

+---

+## Early Saturday, Good Progress.

+### Saturday, August 27th 7:50AM PST

+---

+Woke up at 5AM this morning to get to the coffee shop by 6am so I could get into a flow before it got busy.

+It seemed to pay off nicely.
+Closing in on 2 hours of development, and I have completely cleaned up the _SessionCoordinator_, all fitted out with the brand-new messaging system that I came up with over the past few days.
+The code looks a trillion times cleaner; not only will the code be easier to debug, but the logic of _SessionCoordinator_ has been cleaned up as well.

+Previously, I was experiencing hangups at various endpoints of the communication system I had concocted.
+With the way I have laid things out, I suspect the number of hangups to go down drastically; if and when we get some more, I suspect them to be much, much easier to debug.

+Things are looking up early on a Saturday.
+Next on the agenda is 90 minutes of problem-solving.
+After that, I will be headed to the gym for a work break, eating some food, then back to this project.

+Next to-do is cleaning up the Input and Output handlers, which are those classes responsible for actually processing the messages.
+I suspect this portion will only take 15-30 minutes to clean up.
+Then, it will be on to re-formatting the Registry, which could take up to an hour.
+After that, we will be more or less onto testing.